takumishibaike/takumishibaike.github.io/_pages/about.md

 Thank you for visiting my academic website!

-I am a [Max Weber Fellow](https://www.eui.eu/ServicesAndAdmin/AcademicService/Fellowships/MaxWeberFellowships) the European University Institute, Italy.
+I am a [Max Weber Fellow](https://www.eui.eu/ServicesAndAdmin/AcademicService/Fellowships/MaxWeberFellowships) at the European University Institute, Italy.

 I completed my Ph.D. in Political Science at the [University of Toronto](https://politics.utoronto.ca/) in 2020.
 I hold an M.A. in Political Science from the University of Toronto and an LL.B. from [Kwansei Gakuin University](https://global.kwansei.ac.jp/academics/undergraduate/school_law_politics), Japan.